jeffreyhanson/raptr-manuscript/README.md

 ### Overview

-This repository contains the source code for the manuscript entitled "_raptr: Representative and Adequate Prioritisation Toolkit in R_".
+This repository contains the data, code, and results that underpins the manuscript "_raptr: Representative and Adequate Prioritisation Toolkit in R_".
+This manuscript has recently been accepted to the journal [_Methods in Ecology and Evolution_](http://besjournals.onlinelibrary.wiley.com/hub/journal/10.1111/(ISSN)2041-210X/).
 For more information on the _raptr R_ package, [check out the official version on CRAN](https://cran.r-project.org/web/packages/raptr/index.html) or the [the development version](http://www.github.com/jeffreyhanson/raptr).

 [Download our data, code, results here](https://github.com/jeffreyhanson/raptr-manuscript/releases/latest).
 Alternatively, clone this repository, and rerun the entire analysis on your own computer using the system command `make all`.